Georgetown’s three-game winning streak comes to an end against TCU

-TCU won its sixth in a row after slipping by the Hoyas, 80-73, on Saturday inside Capital One Arena in the Big East-Big 12 Battle.
+TCU won its sixth in a row after slipping by the Hoyas, 80-73, on Saturday at Capital One Arena in the Big East-Big 12 Battle.

 “It’s a minute difference between winning and losing,” Georgetown Coach Patrick Ewing said.
 “I hope that all the mistakes that we’ve been making in the start of the season help us now in the second half of the season.
 This is where the real season starts for us, in the Big East.